1965

 Most Euro SM’s had non-retractable, manually-adjusted 3-point seat belts.

-1971 and 1972 USA/Canadian SM’s manufactured in calendar year 1971 had three-point non-retractable, manually-adjusted seat belts (front and rear).
-We have seen two manufacturers; the most common one was a British company called Britax who also provided similar seat belts for USA DS's, and a second manufacturer was a Finnish company called Klippan.
+• All 1971 SM's and 1972 SM’s that were manufactured in calendar year 1971 had three-point non-retractable, manually-adjusted seat belts (front and rear).
+We have seen two manufacturers; the most common one was a British company called Britax who also provided similar seat belts for USA DS's, but I found a few SM's with a second manufacturer, a Finnish company called Klippan.

-1972 USA/Canadian SM’s manufactured in calendar year 1972, and all 1973 USA/Canadian SM’s had inertia reel seat belts.
-The front inertia reels had a wire that was used for the seat belt warning light logic.
-Rear seat belts were inertia reels with no warning light.
+• All 1972 SM’s that were manufactured in calendar year 1972 and all 1973 USA/Canadian SM’s had inertia reel seat belts.
+The front inertia reels had an electrical wire that was used for the seat belt warning light logic.
+Rear seat belts were inertia reel (lap belt only) with no warning light.
 The front inertia reel belts had clip-in shoulder harness straps that could be used (or not).

 The inertia reel seat belts used on USA/Canadian cars do not show up in the parts books.
-We have been told that the cars had provisions for the inertia reels built into them in the factory, but the inertia reel seat belts themselves were installed once the cars were in North America (i.e. Port Installed).
-We have been unable to confirm this but it is plausible, especially since the same seat belts were used in some American Ford cars of the era (the inertia reels are referred to in Ford circles as "starburst" belts due to the pattern on the buckle).
+We have been told that the cars had provisions for the inertia reels built into them in the factory, but the inertia reel seat belts themselves were installed once the cars were in North America (i.e. port installed parts).
+We have been unable to confirm this, but it is plausible, especially since the same seat belts were used in some American Ford cars of the era (the inertia reel design is referred to in Ford circles as "starburst" belts due to the pattern on the buckle).

 Britax "Lyfe-Lok" manual 3-point seat belts as found on most USA SM's with manufacturing dates in 1971